Characters: The Walking Dead Comic

 - Underestimating Badassery: Threating the guy with a walled community and a badass sniper under his command was not a good idea.

 - Our Zombies Are Different: Zombies here are fairly typical, being just rotting animated corpses.
 Walkers are intelligent enough to follow sound, grip objects and hammer on fences, but that's about it.
-Volume 22 suggested a new form of talking walkers may have evolved, but this trope is brutally subverted: they're just survivors who are wearing zombie skins.
+Volume 22 suggested a new form of talking walkers may have evolved, but this trope is subverted: they're just survivors who are wearing zombie skins.

 - Posthumous Character: Given that they all became zombies before appearing.